 Evidently, being able to track, report and correctly categorise direct costs along with other expenses in your construction business is critical for knowing which projects will result in healthy profits.
 Job management software also helps the estimator bid on projects and accurately charge for variations.

 For accurate job costing reports, your accounting department should receive daily reports from the job site to ensure the data is entered into the accounting software on a frequent and timely basis.
-This is a time-consuming process as it requires manual entry if you don’t have a specific construction management software.
+This is a time-consuming process as it requires manual entry if you don’t have specific construction management software.

 We recommend an integrated job management software that will be easy for site managers and employees to use when completing and submitting progress reports, changing orders, submitting daily costs, and timecards.
 Job management software is usually accessible via the cloud so any reports entered into the system are automatically saved and can be accessed by other authorised users simultaneously.